Accelerating Trust-Region Methods: An Attempt to Balance Global and Local Efficiency: Variant II: Pushing Global Efficiency to the Limit

 \end{lemma} By this lemma, we know \eqref{eq.bounded gradient y} holds, and \eqref{eq.bounded assm point main text} holds uniformly for all $k\geq0$ with $M_0 =\left(\frac{4}{\sqrt{3\gamma}}+1\right)D_0 $.
 Now we finally arrive at the final theorem of \Cref{alg.ms accelerated utr}, as a consequence of \Cref{thm.outer loop complexity}, \Cref{lem.complexity bisection}, and \Cref{lem.bounded iterate}. \begin{theorem} Suppose Assumption~\ref{assm.lipschitz} and Assumption~\ref{assm.solvable} hold, it takes at most

-\ref{eq.newTR} oracles for \Cref{alg.ms accelerated utr} to find a solution $x$ that satisfies \eqref{eq.approximate solution}. \end{theorem} While the proposed algorithm attains a near-optimal global complexity rate, it fails to balance the global guarantees and the local efficiency.
-This is because, in the extragradient framework, the primal regularizer $\sigma$ must be fixed before the extrapolation point is determined, which prevents effective exploitation of local geometric structures and limits faster local convergence.
+\ref{eq.newTR} oracles for \Cref{alg.ms accelerated utr} to find an $(\epsilon_f,\epsilon_g)$-approximate solution as in \Cref{def.approximate solution}. \end{theorem} While the proposed algorithm attains a near-optimal global oracle complexity rate, it fails to balance the global guarantees and the local efficiency.
+The reason behind is that the primal regularizer $\sigma$ must be fixed before the extrapolation point is determined in the extragradient framework, which prevents effective exploitation of local geometric structures and limits faster local convergence.